edencehealth/mysql2csv/README.md

                         the character encoding to use when writing the CSV files (default: utf8) --loglevel {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG}
-                        the python logging level to use (default: DEBUG)
+                        the python logging level to use (default: INFO)
 ```

 ### Docker Compose Configuration